Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Oma/getIniConfigs_en.md

    Options for parsing configuration items.

-   enableType: true is enable type, false is all types are treated as strings, default false.
+   EnableType: true is enable type, false is all types are treated as strings, default false.

-   strDelimiter: true is string only supports double quotes, false is String supports double quotes and single quotes, default true.
+   StrDelimiter: true is string only supports double quotes, false is String supports double quotes and single quotes, default true.

 ##RETURN VALUE##